Elektordi/x-way-uni-te/README.md

 ## Author(s)

-When this README file was written (2011-11-23) I work alone on this project:
+When this README file was written (2011-11-23) I worked alone on this project:

 	Guillaume 'Elektordi' Genty
 	me@elektordi.net